kdave/btrfs-progs/Documentation/ch-mount-options.rst

         The support for ACL is build-time configurable (BTRFS_FS_POSIX_ACL) and mount fails if *acl* is requested but the feature is not compiled in.

+.. _mount-option-autodefrag:

 autodefrag, noautodefrag
         (since: 3.0, default: off)

         Enable automatic file defragmentation.
         When enabled, small random writes into files (in a range of tens of kilobytes, currently it's 64KiB) are detected and queued up for the defragmentation process.
-        Not well suited for large database workloads.
+        May not be well suited for large database workloads.

         The read latency may increase due to reading the adjacent blocks that make up the range for defragmentation, successive write will merge the blocks in the new